Police Bust Kidnap Syndicate, Recover Operational Motorcycles

 Men of the Ondo State Police Command have busted a kidnapping syndicate, arrested two suspects, and recovered operational motorcycles used for kidnapping in different parts of the state.

-The Police Public Relations Officer (PPRO), Abayomi Jimoh, disclosed that the suspects were part of the syndicates involved in the recent kidnapping cases in the state, especially in Akure North Local Government, which has become a hotbed of criminal activities in recent times.
+The Police Public Relations Officer (PPRO), Abayomi Jimoh, disclosed that the suspects were part of the syndicates involved in the recent kidnapping cases in the state especially in Akure North Local Government Area which has become a hotbed of criminal activities in recent times.

 Also, Jimoh said the Command has recorded a significant operational breakthrough in its sustained efforts to combat kidnapping and other violent crimes across the state with the arrest of the suspects.